 Nedeau received her bachelor’s degree from The George Washington School of Media and Public Affairs.
 She was born and raised in San Francisco and is currently based in Washington, DC.

 Steven is active politically – both locally and nationally.
-He currently serves as National Co-Chair of Lawyers for Obama, is a member of the National Executive Committee of Gen 44, the Young Professionals Arm of the Obama campaign, and is a member of President Obama’s National Finance Committee.
+He served as National Co-Chair of Lawyers for Obama (2012) and on President Obama’s National Finance Committee (2008 and 2012).
 Steven assisted with the Obama/Biden Transition Team in 2008-09 and Cy Vance’s Transition Team for Manhattan DA in 2009.
 During the ’08 cycle, Steven was the National Coordinator of Young Lawyers for Obama, an organization of over 11,000 attorneys nationwide.
 In 2007, Steven was seconded by the U.S. State Department to serve as an American monitor for elections in Albania.

 Eric Niloff is the co-founder and CEO of EverPresent, Inc. (www.everpresentonline.com) This exciting, rapidly growing company works with families and organizations to share cherished memories across generations, including: photo scanning, slides to digital, digitizing scrapbooks and photo albums, photo restoration, video to DVD conversion, 8mm film transfer and digital photo organizing services.